Hemakuma/cisco-dc-automation/LabGuide/section-2-2-containers.md

   2. type `docker-machine ip default`
   3. write this ip somewhere.
 You will need this through out the lab.
 2. Switch to `ATOM` editor.
-  1. Right click on the `training` Folder and select new file.
+  1. Right click on the `training` Folder and select `New file`.
   2. name it `docker-compose.yml`
-  3. Copy and Paste the following content into the file and save it:
+  3. Copy and Paste content into the file and save it.
+Use the contents from github url.
+Those are more upto date content.
   4. Make sure to change the `external_url` to reflect the ip address of you docker machine. https://github.com/Hemakuma/cisco-dc-automation/blob/master/configs/Docker-compose.yml